jacksonh1/slim_conservation_scoring/README.md

     - [asymmetric sum-of-pairs score](#asymmetric-sum-of-pairs-score)
   - [multiple scores at once](#multiple-scores-at-once)

+lessons learned:
+This pipeline all works, but in hindsight, I think that it is too complicated and difficult to manage.
+I wanted to avoid using a workflow manager (e.g. snakemake or nextflow) and a more sophisticated database structure because I wanted to keep the pipeline easy for a non-computational biologist to use, however, I think the result is probably more difficult to use.
+If I had the time to redo it, I would probably use a workflow manager to handle the pipeline and a real relational database to store the data and results.

 # motif conservation in disordered regions

 A series of tools to quantify the conservation of potential short linear motifs in disordered regions.<br>

+The basic idea is that you precalculate ortholog groups for conservation analysis and generate multiple sequence alignments for all of the groups.
+This pipeline is designed to access that "database" and calculate conservation scores for candidate motifs in a table.
+The pipeline can be used with any database of multiple sequence alignments, but the database key needs to be formatted in a specific way (see [database setup](#database-setup)).
+This repo includes an example database (`./data/example_orthogroup_database/`).
+The database is the output from my [orthoDB ortholog group preprocessing pipeline](https://github.com/jacksonh1/orthogroup_generation), and assumes that the ortholog groups were generated for all human proteins (in orthoDB) at different phylogenetic levels (Eukaryota, Metazoa, etc.) like in the [example script](https://github.com/jacksonh1/orthogroup_generation/tree/main/examples/ex3_all_human_genes).

 - pipeline inputs:
   - A table containing candidate motifs and the name of the protein they are located in.